Unexpected Reds

 Marlborough Pinot Noir 2018

 Spicy and a touch vine-y, energetic and understatedly full in taste, light in body, ideally like my text saying more things with less words.
 Black cherries red cherries a whiff of clove, smoke and vines.
 Lithe.
 Punching above the price point.
-Clearly a New World wine and there’s nothing wrong with that. — 6 months ago
+Clearly a New World wine and there’s nothing wrong with that. — a year ago

 Daniel, Laura and 7 others liked this